rwth-i6/i6_experiments/users/zeyer/experiments/exp2023_04_25_rf/README.md

 - adamw vs adam? note that weight decay param needs to be retuned
 - weight decay? (also dependent on whether adam or adamw)
 - weight decay only on selected layers/modules, like in TF, e.g. not so much on decoder
 - adam eps?
-1e-16 is what we had in TF, maybe better?
+1e-16 is what we had in TF, maybe better? moh as 1e-8 though.
 - try CTC only
 - CTC is incorrectly trained with EOS label at end - fix?
 - specaugment_steps still not like original (0, 1000, 2000), much later.